-This portable computer has served me well since 1996.
+This portable computer served me well 1996 to 2014.
 I bought it second-hand and only got a photocopy of the Quick Reference guide, so I decided to run the copy through a scanner and save the text and the illustrations to PDF format.

-It is proofread a couple of times and should be an exact reproduction of the original document, but you use the information at your own risk.
+The documents are proofread a couple of times and should be an exact reproduction of the originals, but you use the information at your own risk.

 Print setup for these 3 documents: Page width = 130mm, page height = 200mm.
 (About 5 in. and 8 in.).
 Try printing 2 pages per A4 or Letter sheet in Landscape, and select "Fit to Page".